hanxiaomax/Learncpp_CN/docs/7-14-Common-semantic-errors-in-c.md

 and then just keeps decrementing.
 The program will never terminate, because `count >= 0` can never be `false` when `count` is an unsigned integer.

-## Off-by-one errors
+## 差一错误

 An off-by-one error is an error that occurs when a loop executes one too many or one too few times.
 Here’s an example that we covered in lesson [[7-9-For-statements|7.9 - for 语句]]：

 ```cpp
 #include <iostream>